 - Environmental pro-activism is generally assumed to come at an additional cost to the corporations.
 It is widely thought that going green is expensive.
 On the contrary, our modelling indicates that adoption of Green supply Chain methodology should result in overall cost reduction providing this is done in a thorough and logical manner.

 - Most business models are focused on growing the volume of their current offerings of goods or services to increase profits.
-A change in this focus towards providing customer end outcomes will not only reduce the impact on the environment, but also secure and/or increase market share whilst improving profitability.
+A change in this focus towards providing customer end outcomes will not only reduce the impact on the environment but also secure and/or increase market share whilst improving profitability.

-- Well beyond mainstream business thinking on environmental impact of technology, our discussions with Professor Ernst von Weizsacker (co-author of the book “Factor Four; Doubling Wealth, Halving Resource Use” 1998, with Amory & Hunter Lovins) highlight a radical concept aimed at doubling wealth, whilst concurrently halving resource consumption through innovative technological push.
+- Well beyond mainstream business thinking on the environmental impact of technology, our discussions with Professor Ernst von Weizsacker (co-author of the book “Factor Four; Doubling Wealth, Halving Resource Use” 1998, with Amory & Hunter Lovins) highlight a radical concept aimed at doubling wealth, whilst concurrently halving resource consumption through innovative technological push.
 The implications for Green Supply Chains and for business performance more generally, are staggering.
 However, in the rest of this book, our conclusions are based on current technological limitations whilst noting that the “Factor 4” thinking and its associated technological push would actually multiply the benefits significantly; if brought into practice.”